emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Conclusions

 \empdf can also be regarded as a lightweight \citet{Schwarzschild1979} method.
 Instead of constructing an orbital library and solving for their weights under regulation, we obtain the orbital distribution directly and deterministically from the observed kinematics, with each tracer representing one orbit family.
-Thus, \empdf has less computational complexity and parameter degeneracy compared to the Schwarzschild method. \empdf is less model-dependent than presumed analytical or simulation-informed DFs.
+Thus, \empdf has less computational complexity and parameter degeneracy compared to the Schwarzschild method. \empdf is also less model-dependent than presumed analytical or simulation-informed DFs.
 A particularity of our \empdf is that it has the maximum flexibility allowing arbitrary DFs but without free parameters except for the potential well.

-Interestingly, maximizing the likelihood of \empdf is mathematically equivalent to minimizing the entropy of the action distributions of the tracers.
-The minimum entropy principle has been recently proposed for dynamical modeling by \citet{Silva2024} independently.
-Despite the mathematical resemblance, we argue that \empdf has a stronger rationale based on the first principle of steady state, whereas the minimum entropy principle can be derived as a phenomenological result (\refsec{sec:action}).
-The perspective of \empdf also allows for a natural treatment of observational effects.
+Interestingly, maximizing the likelihood of \empdf is mathematically equivalent to minimizing the entropy of the action distributions of the tracers and the entropy of their phase-mixed DF (\refsec{sec:action}).
+The minimum entropy principle has recently been independently proposed for dynamical modeling by \citet{Silva2024}, with distinct physical motivations, providing an alternative viewpoint on the same steady-state principle.
+On the other hand, the perspective of \empdf offers a natural likelihood, enabling more straightforward Bayesian inference with observational effects.